Web0zz/CoffeeTimeNewsApi/README.md

 This API is currently deployed on `https://coffeetimenews.herokuapp.com/` .
 You can try it.

 It deployed on Heroku.
-With a small configuration, it can use for small-size applications, with changing working way of Article data source and Article model class.
+With a small configuration, it can be used for small-size applications, with changing working way of Article data source and Article model class.
 JWT authentication will limit access who is using your app.

 ## Features :fire:
 - Simple structure: Easily configurable